ddnexus/pagy/docs/toolbox/paginators.md

 #

-##  <span style="font-size: .65em; vertical-align: middle">💚</span> Paginators
+##  pagy(<span style="font-size: .65em; vertical-align: middle">:✳</span>) Paginators

 ---

 ### `pagy` method

-The `pagy` method starts every pagination.
+The `pagy` method handles every pagination, and provides a common interface to all types of paginations.

 Include the `Pagy::Method` where you are going to use it _(usually in ApplicationContoller)_:

 ```ruby
 include Pagy::Method
 ```
-You can use it to paginate ANY collection, with ANY technique:
+You can use it to paginate ANY collection, with ANY technique.
+For example:

 ```ruby
 @pagy, @records = pagy(:offset, collection, **options)
 @pagy, @records = pagy(:keyset, set, **options)
 @pagy, @records = pagy(...)
 ```

-- `:offset`, `:keyset`, etc. are symbols identifying the [paginator](#paginators) to use, i.e. the internal method handling that type of pagination.
+- `:offset`, `:keyset`, etc. are symbols identifying the [paginator](#paginators) to use, i.e., the internal constructor method handling that type of pagination.
 - `@pagy` is the pagination istance.
-It provides methods for every UI components and helpers to use in your code.
+It provides all the instance helper methods to use in your code.
 - `@records` are the records belonging to the requested page.

 ### Paginators

-The `paginators` are internal methods that provide different type of pagination for different types of collections, with a common API.
-They are passed to the `pagy` method by their symbolic name. (e.g, `:offset`, `:keyset`, `countless`, etc.)
+The `paginators` are internal constructor methods that provide different types of pagination for different types of collections, with a common API.
+They are passed to the `pagy` method by their symbolic name. (e.g., `:offset`, `:keyset`, `countless`, etc.)

 !!! warning Avoid instantiating Pagy classes directly